ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 Now you might notice that this might violate Forward Secrecy as a compromised secret key would reveal all communication for a session.
 It is thus important that your web server supports session tickets protected by an ephemeral key.
-If the web server generates those once when the daemon starts (Apache) it would use the same key for months.
-To properly support forward secrecy you need to either disable session tickets or ensure that key rotation happens often.
+If the web server generates this private key only once when the daemon starts (like Apache does) it would use the same key for months.
+To properly support forward secrecy you thus need to either disable session tickets or ensure that key rotation happens often.

 > Note: A web server using multiple workers needs to provide a shared session
 > ticket cache to enable resuming a TLS session that was started on a different